SanctuaryTeam/.github/profile/README.md

 ### Licensing

-- The sanctuary team is using the MIT & Apache2 license.
+The Sanctuary Team is using the Apache2 & MIT License